Batu, Indonesia: Geography

-The city of Batu lies on the slopes of several mountains.
-The most prominent are Mount Anjasmoro (2,277 m), Mount Arjuno (3,339 m), Mount Welirang (3,156 m), Mount Banyak (1,306 m), Mount Kawi (2,551 m), Mount Panderman (2,045 m), Mount Semeru (3.676 m), and Mount Wukir (335 m).
+Prominent mountains around Batu are Mount Anjasmoro (2,277 m), Mount Arjuno (3,339 m), Mount Welirang (3,156 m), Mount Banyak (1,306 m), Mount Kawi (2,551 m), Mount Panderman (2,045 m), Mount Semeru (3.676 m), and Mount Wukir (335 m).

-In the 19th century, the Dutch East Indies government developed Batu as a mountain resort.
-Villas and resort facilities were built in Batu during the period.
 Most of the topography of Batu City is dominated by highland and hilly terrain with valleys running down mountain slopes.
 In northern Batu, there is a dense forest, Raden Soerjo Forest Park, which is a protected forest area.

 Most soils in Batu city are andosols, sequentially present with cambisol, latosol and alluvial.
 These form mechanical soils which contain substantial amounts of minerals coming from volcanic eruptions.
 These soils tend to be very fertile.

-Batu is a near-exact antipode (or polar opposite) to the city of San Fernando de Apure, Venezuela.

 Climate

 The climate in Batu city at lower elevation (700–900 meters) features tropical monsoon climate (Am), and at higher elevation (900–1800 meters), the city's climate is classified by Köppen as subtropical highland climate (Cwb).
 The driest month is August with a total precipitation of 35 mm, while the wettest month is January with a total precipitation of 406 mm.
 The temperature is moderated by the altitude, as the city is located at an average of 953 m above sea level.
 The hottest month is October with an average of 22.2 C, while the coolest month is August with an average of 11.4 C.